 Los Angeles, CA 90094

-Re: Draft Naming Function Agreement between ICANN and PTI; and draft Services Agreement between ICANN and PTI
+Re: Draft Naming Function Agreement between ICANN and PTI – Comments from the Cross Community Working Group to Develop an IANA Stewardship Transition Proposal on Naming Related Functions (“CWG-Stewardship”)

 Dear Ms. Eisner,

-We write in response to ICANN’s recent publication of the draft Naming Function Agreement between ICANN and [PTI] (“Draft Naming Function Agreement”) and the draft Services Agreement between ICANN and [PTI] (“Draft Services Agreement”).
+We write in response to the Internet Corporation for Assigned Names and Numbers’ (“ICANN”) recent publication of the draft Naming Function Agreement between ICANN and , and Public Technical Identifiers, a California nonprofit public benefit corporation (“PTI”) (“Draft Naming Function Agreement”).
 We have prepared this comment letter on behalf of the CWG-Stewardship in our capacities as its co-chairs.
-We kindly request that ICANN address the CWG-Stewardship’s comments in the revised versions of the Draft Naming Function Agreement and Draft Services Agreement.
+We kindly request that ICANN address the CWG-Stewardship’s comments in the revised versions of the Draft Naming Function Agreement.

-Our substantive comments on the Draft Naming Function Agreement are reflected in the mark-up of such agreement attached as Exhibit A. Our substantive comments on the Draft Services Agreement are reflected in the mark-up of such agreement attached as Exhibit B.
+Our substantive comments on the Draft Naming Function Agreement are reflected in the mark-up of such agreement attached as Exhibit A.

 The CWG-Stewardship has prepared the attached comments based on a series of calls (the transcripts of which can be found at: https://community.icann.org/display/gnsocwgdtstwrdshp/Meetings), as well as based on input from our external legal counsel, and discussions with ICANN.

-Thank you for your consideration of the CWG-Stewardship’s comments on the Draft naming Function Agreement and Draft Services Agreement.
+Thank you for your consideration of the CWG-Stewardship’s comments on the draft Naming Function Agreement.
 We look forward to working with you to address these matters.

 Best regards,